AndreyTeets/DotNetDBTools/README.md

 + MySQL - definition (as c#) of only basic "standard relational db entities" and it's deployment+generation seem to work, probably with major bugs, database analysis using just a few example checks.
 + PostgreSQL - definition (as c#) of most "standard relational db entities" and it's deployment+generation seem to work, probably with major bugs, database analysis using just a few example checks.
 + SQLite - definition (as c# and as sql) of all "standard sqlite entities" and it's deployment+generation seem to work, probably with bugs, database analysis using just a few example checks.
-+ Agnostic definition for "standard relational db entities" and it's deployment to all the above DBMS according with corresponding development state of the specific dbms above.
++ Agnostic definition for "standard relational db entities" and it's deployment to all the above DBMS according with corresponding development state of the specific DBMS above.

 # How to use
 1. Create a netstandard2.0 project for a database decription.